 #endif /* free */

 As your code gets more and more complicated, and you are not

 very careful in managing your resources, you may get more of

 these.
 This is one reason why you want to keep your code

 On nunki, you can try efence.
 There is a copy

 I have not tried this library and I do not know if it's

-suitable for our projects.
+suitable for our programming assignments.
 But I've heard good things

 and bad things about it.
 Please try it at your own risk.